linkerd/website/linkerd.io/content/2/proxy-injection/_index.md

 Automatic proxy injection  will only be performed on pods with the `linkerd.io/inject: enabled` annotation, or on pods in namespaces with the `linkerd.io/inject: enabled` annotation.
-If a namespace has been configured to use auto-injection, it's also possible to disabled injection for a given pod in that namespace using the `linkerd.io/inject: disabled` annotation.
+If a namespace has been configured to use auto-injection, it's also possible to disable injection for a given pod in that namespace using the `linkerd.io/inject: disabled` annotation.

-For example, to add automatic proxy injection for all all pods in the `sample-inject-enabled-ns` namespace, setup the namespace to include the `linkerd.io/inject: enabled` annotation, as follows:
+For example, to add automatic proxy injection for all pods in the `sample-inject-enabled-ns` namespace, setup the namespace to include the `linkerd.io/inject: enabled` annotation, as follows: